 Like a cash envelope, an address can hold zero or more units of electronic cash.
-Instead of paper bills, Bitcoin uses the electronic equivalent - "unspent outputs".
-The balance of any address can be found by summing the value of each unspent output it contains, just like the amount held in a cash envelope can be found by counting the values of all bills.
+Instead of paper bills, Bitcoin uses the electronic equivalent: “unspent outputs”.
+To find the balance of any address, we sum the values of each associated unspent output.
+In a similar way, the amount held in a cash envelope can be found by totaling the values of all its bills.

 How Bitcoin Transactions Work

-Imagine that Alice, who owns an address containing one unspent output worth 10 bitcoin (BTC), wants to pay Bob 10 bitcoin.
-Alice moves the funds with a transaction sending her single unspent output to Bob's empty address.
-In doing so, Alice's address balance falls to zero and Bob's address balance rises to 10 bitcoin.
+Imagine that Alice, who controls an address containing one unspent output worth 10 bitcoin (BTC), wants to pay Bob 10 bitcoin.
+Alice does so with a transaction sending her single unspent output to Bob’s empty address.
+In doing so, Alice’s address balance falls to zero and Bob’s address balance rises to 10 bitcoin.

 After the transaction, Bob can give the unspent output he received from Alice to someone else.
 However, Alice will neither be allowed to take back the unspent output she transferred, nor will she be able to spend it again.

 A few days later, Alice wants to pay Bob 5 BTC from an address containing a single output valued at 10 BTC.
-Alice has a problem: she needs to pay Bob, but she doesn't want to give him the entire 10 BTC.
-Alice wouldn't be allowed to rip a $10 bill in half to pay Bob $5.
-Likewise, Bitcoin requires Alice to send the network her entire 10 BTC unspent output - intact.
+Alice has a problem: she needs to pay Bob, but she doesn’t want to give him the entire 10 BTC.
+Alice wouldn’t be allowed to rip a $10 bill in half to pay Bob $5.
+Likewise, Bitcoin requires Alice to spend the entire value of her 10 BTC.

 To resolve this dilemma, Alice uses a transaction that splits her payment, a feature fully supported by Bitcoin.
 One part of the transaction sends 5 BTC to Bob’s address and the other returns 5 BTC back to her own.
 In a similar way, Alice could break a $10 bill at the bank into two $5 bills, giving one to Bob and keeping one for herself.